 Ticket classification by sentiment can be extremely useful for detecting a serious issue by monitoring ratios of negative to positive tickets over a period of time.
 Let’s say there’s a sudden increase in negative comments; this might suggest that there’s a serious issue affecting a large group of customers, such as a bug or a video of bad customer service that’s gone viral!
 Let’s take a peek into how sentiment analysis with MonkeyLearn works:

 These ticket classification methods can all be combined to prioritize and route tickets even more effectively.
-Once you’ve ran a sentiment analysis on a batch of support tickets, for example, you can run a topic analysis on each group of sentiments to find out which topics your customers are talking about negatively or positively.
-This is called aspect-based sentiment analysis, which you can read more about here.
+Once you’ve run sentiment analysis on a batch of support tickets, for example, you can run a topic analysis on each group of sentiments to find out which topics your customers are talking about negatively or positively.
+This is called aspect-based sentiment analysis.

 If you work for an international company, chances are you receive customer issues in various languages.
 However, instead of agents wasting time bouncing issues from one team to another until they land in front of the correct localized teams, MonkeyLearn’s language classifier is able to route tickets to the right person, right away.
 Let’s take a look at this example below: